MadeByMike/madebymike/_posts/2014-06-15-accessible-contrast-with-less-and-sass.md

 Wait, we can do that!
 In this demo the acceptable contrast ratio is set to 4.5 (WCAG AA compliance).
 If the desired contrast ratio can not be met, either black or white is returned using the luminance method.

 I believe this method is by far the most useful.
 It can take a little time to compile, although in most situations you probably won't notice and if you're after guaranteed contrast ratios, this is the only option.
-No more `text-color` variables!
+No more <code>text-color</code> variables!

 <p data-height="266" data-theme-id="6646" data-slug-hash="sDpxg" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/MadeByMike/pen/sDpxg/'>Contrast - WCAG compliant (Sass)</a> by Mike (<a href='http://codepen.io/MadeByMike'>@MadeByMike</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

-Prefer Less? <strike>Sorry :( I think I may have finally found something I can do with Sass that I can't do with Less, although I haven't given up yet!</strike>
+<p>Prefer Less? <strike>Sorry :( I think I may have finally found something I can do with Sass that I can't do with Less, although I haven't given up yet!</strike></p>

 It turns out this is possible to do with Less although I can't say I like the method.
 Consider this [proof of concept](http://codepen.io/MadeByMike/pen/rguCF) only.